aabbtree77/esp32-vpn/README.md

 5. Connecting the ESP32 to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

-The last option is my choice.
-It is the most reliable one, but it demands an extra PC/Linux board (PC-1 shown in the figure above).
+The last option is our choice here.
+It is the most reliable one, but it demands an extra PC/Linux board (Ubuntu1 shown in the figure above).

 One can run the MQTT broker on a router, e.g. with [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction), but these router OSes (6-8MB .bin image size) are too limiting.